Looking for a Sumatra travel guide for solo women over 50? Here it is!

 Use recommended drivers and guides as much as possible, and grab yourself a local SIM card and data (both are very affordable) so you can stay connected with people and reach out if you ever feel unsafe.

-Sumatra travel advice and travel tips
+Sumatra travel advice

 - Bring a phrasebook or use Google Translate.
 Even better, learn some essential phrases.
 A surprising number of people speak English, but not everyone, and the effort will be appreciated.